Get to Know All the Different Types of Instagram Ads

 According to a separate post from Hootsuite about successful Instagram marketing campaigns, offering promo codes when selling on Instagram is a “surefire way to drive sales.”
 Brands can promote codes directly in their shoppable posts to make them easy to find.
 These exclusive offers are another way brands can grow loyalty and engagement.

-And, of course, when selling on Instagram, you’ll want to measure your performance by monitoring data on how many people viewed product information or clicked through to a product page.
+When selling on Instagram, you’ll want to measure your performance by monitoring data on how many people viewed product information or clicked through to a product page.

 Instagram is a visual platform where consumers seek to be inspired.
 As a result, a brand’s best move is to focus on creating engaging content users can’t help but notice while scrolling through their feeds.

-But, Sellfy says, the best way to capitalize selling on Instagram is to actually tap into other social platforms as well.
+The best way to capitalize selling on Instagram is to actually tap into other social platforms as well.
 By promoting offers in other channels like Facebook or Pinterest, you’re able to tap into the power of omnichannel marketing to boost awareness, reinforce brand values, and, of course, drive sales.

 “Spread awareness on your Facebook Page and Twitter profile, including email lists.
 Let your followers know what’s going on,” the platform says.
 “This won’t just increase sales but will also build you up as a trustworthy and powerful brand.”

-Last updated on August 16th, 2022.
+Last updated on June 7th, 2023.